 All authors are with the Center for Robotics at the University of Bonn, Germany.
 Chris McCool and Cyrill Stachniss are additionally with the Lamarr Institute for Machine Learning and Artificial Intelligence, Germany.
 Cyrill Stachniss is furthermore with the Department of Engineering Science at the University of Oxford, UK.

-This work has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy, EXC-2070 - 390732324 - PhenoRob.
+This work has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy, EXC-2070 - 390732324 - PhenoRob and under STA 1051/5-1 within the FOR 5351 (AID4Crops).